atrosekta/rust-electrical-wiki/content/fullbook.md

         - This filter works as expected if only using 1 storage adapter on a single container.
         - When all items are present, Conveyor will set Filter Pass and transfer.
         - When using multiple containers with a single adapter on each, all of each item type must be contained to a single box.
 The single box can contain all of more than 1 item.
-        - `Bug:` When using 2 storage adapters, either on a single container to 2 containers, it won't transfer anything unless it is only 1 item in 1 box.
-If all the items in the filter list are present, Conveyor will set Filter Fail and not transfer.
+        - `Bug:` When either using 2 storage adapters on a single container, or 2 containers that both have the same filtered item(s), it won't transfer anything even if all the items in the filter list are present;The conveyor will set Filter Fail and not transfer.
     - `EXCLUDE LISTED ITEMS:` Only items not listed will be moved.
     - Items in the filter list will be prevented from transferring.
     - When using more than 1 filter type, the conveyor will set Filter Pass even when the item in the container is on the exclusion list.